Here are some heartwarming stories from the campus of Southern Nazarene University written in the style of the "Chicken Soup for the Soul" series.

 Still others wound up near the blast site where they went to work in temporary kitchens set up to feed the firefighters, police officers and medical people working in the rescue efforts.

-A Mexican-American student who went downtown found himself pressed into service as an interpreter right in the bombed out building itself.
+A Hispanic student who went downtown found himself pressed into service as an interpreter right in the bombed-out building itself.

-No one called our campus to request volunteers.
-No one on our campus organized their deployment.
+No one had called our campus to request volunteers.
+No one on our campus had organized their deployment.
 No one had to.
-As they watched the horrific scenes on television, these young Christians knew that help would be needed.
+As Southern Nazarene University students watched the horrific scenes on television, these young Christians knew that help would be needed.
 So they just showed up at those organizations that they knew would be involved.

 It was no wonder that they looked a bit haggard that next day and for three or four days after that.